|

 2nd Flight Platoon = Bikini Red

-3rd "GUN" Platoon = Buccaneers
+3rd "GUN" Platoon = Buccaneer

-Redesignated 170th Assault Helicopter Company January 10, 1966 and Assigned to 52nd Aviation Battalion
+Redesignated 170th Assault Helicopter Company January 10, 1966 and Assigned to 52nd Aviation Battalion ("Flying Dragons")

 Also supported: 4th ID, 25th ID, 22nd ARVN ID, & other units in the Highlands